nikshen/OverBond_Assessment/README.md

 ### Documentation

 **Replace this README file with your own**.
 Write documentation on your submission such that someone can read it and immediately understand CLI arguments, inputs and outputs, behaviours, and reasoning behind design decisions that went into your solution, and any trade-offs.
 Discuss the run time complexity of your main calculation.

+### Docker

+To help make assessment easier, you should **create and fill out a working** `Dockerfile` in the directory of your solution, that will handle the building and dependencies for your final executable.

+Your final executable should be setup as an entrypoint so that we can automatically pass in the paths for your program to process input from and write output to.

+You must set your `WORKDIR` to be `/submission`, make sure to copy your files there, in your container.
+This is important because we will be setting up volumes on our end, and would like to reason about your file system.

+If Docker is too much of a constraint, another container is still appreciated, or at the very least clear instructions on how to run the submission.

 ## Evaluation